Brigitte Bardot: Early life

-Bardot was born in the 15th arrondissement of Paris in the French Third Republic to Louis Bardot and Anne-Marie Mucel.
+Brigitte Anne-Marie Bardot was born on September 28, 1934, in the 15th arrondissement of Paris to Louis Bardot (1896–1975) and Anne-Marie Mucel (1912–1978).
 Bardot's father, who originated from Ligny-en-Barrois, was an engineer and the proprietor of several industrial factories in Paris.
 Her mother was the daughter of an insurance company director.
 She grew up in a conservative Catholic family, as had her father.
 She suffered from amblyopia as a child, which resulted in decreased vision of her left eye.
-She has one younger sister, Mijanou Bardot.
+She had one younger sister, Mijanou Bardot.

-Bardot's childhood was prosperous; she lived in her family's seven-bedroom apartment in the luxurious 16th arrondissement; however, she recalled feeling resentful in her early years.
-Her father demanded that she follow strict behavioural standards, including good table manners, and wear appropriate clothes.
+Bardot's childhood was prosperous; she lived in her family's nine-bedroom apartment at 1 Rue de la Pompe, in the luxurious 16th arrondissement; however, she recalled feeling resentful in her early years.
+Her father demanded that she follow strict behavioral standards, including good table manners, and wear appropriate clothes.
 Her mother was highly selective in choosing companions for her, so Bardot had very few childhood friends.

+During her childhood, she, her sister, and their parents spent weekends on her paternal grandparents' property, at 17 rue du Général Leclerc in Louveciennes, with a chalet imported from Norway for Exposition Universelle (1889) and large gardens, where she later celebrated her marriage to Jacques Charrier.

-Bardot cited a personal traumatic incident when she and her sister broke her parents' favourite vase while they were playing in the house; her father whipped the sisters 20 times and subsequently treated them like "strangers", demanding that they address their parents by the formal pronoun "vous", used in French when speaking to unfamiliar or higher-status persons outside the immediate family.
+Bardot recalled a personal traumatic incident when she and her sister broke their parent’s favourite vase while they were playing in the house.
+Their father whipped both of them 20 times and subsequently treated the two like "strangers", demanding that they address their parents by the formal second-person pronoun vous, used in French when speaking to unfamiliar or higher-status persons outside the immediate family.
 The incident led to Bardot decisively resenting her parents and to her future rebellious lifestyle.

 During World War II, when Paris was occupied by Nazi Germany, Bardot spent more time at home due to increasingly strict civilian surveillance.
 She became engrossed in dancing to records, which her mother saw as a potential for a ballet career.
 Bardot was admitted at the age of seven to the private school Cours Hattemer.
 She went to school three days a week, which gave her ample time to take dance lessons at a local studio under her mother's arrangements.
 In 1949, Bardot was accepted at the Conservatoire de Paris.
 She attended ballet classes held by Russian choreographer Boris Knyazev for three years.
 She also studied at the Institut de la Tour, a private Catholic high school near her home.